iintrn/pgame/pgame-16070/Seminar_16070.md

 effect on Indonesia

 Thoughts
-ï The moral responsibilities
-of an intellectual
+‚Ä¢ The moral responsibilities of an intellectual
-ï Universities and thus the
+‚Ä¢ Universities and thus the
 intellectuals should focus
 on a data science
 curriculum with strong